TiagoMA90/TiagoMA90/README.md

 I am currently enrolled at Code Institute "Full Stack Web Development" course, with specialization in "Advanced Front-End".
 I am also revisiting what I have learned via freeCodeCamp.

-My future prospects once I finish the course is to find a Junior or Internship as a Fron-End web developer.
+My future prospects once I finish the course is to find a Junior position o anr Internship as a Front-End web developer.

 ### Tech Stack